sayzlim/sayzlim.github.io/source/_posts/2014-05-17-bettertouchtool-windows-management.md

 You can also resize and move windows with custom shortcuts.
 The preferences to customize shortcuts can be found under **Keyboard section**.

 **Shortcuts are useful when you work in small screen**.
-If you want to compare a folder contents side by side, you can press `Command+Shift+Left Arrow` and have the first window to fill the left half of the screen, and press `Command+Shift+Right Arrow` to have the second window fill the right half of the screen.
+If you want to compare a folder contents side by side, you can press `Command-Shift-Left Arrow (←)` and have the first window to fill the left half of the screen, and press `Command-Shift-Right Arrow (→)` to have the second window fill the right half of the screen.
 This is much faster than dragging the window to one of the edge.

 BetterTouchTool has tons of predefined actions available that you can use to create your own custom shortcuts.
 Here are my five most used shortcuts and predefined actions.